google-ar/WebARonTango/README.md

 ```
 ~/chromium/src/python gpu/command_buffer/build_gles2_cmd_buffer.py
 ```
-This tutorial specified that the name of the out folder created during the setup process above is the same as the branch (54.0.2796.3).
-This is no coincidence, as the `build_install_run.sh` shell script provided along with this documentation allows to build the Chromium project depending on the current git branch name that is currently checked out.
-This script not only compiles Chromium but also the Tango native library called tango_chromium that handle the Tango SDK calls.
-Moreover, this script, it also installs the final APK on a connected device and runs it, so it is convenient that you to connect the Tango device via USB before executing it.
-The project that will be built by default is the Chromium WebView project.
+This tutorial specified that the name of the out folder created during the setup process above is the same as the branch (webar_54.0.2796.3).
+This is no coincidence, as the `build_install_run.sh` shell script provided along with this documentation allows to build the Chromium project depending on the current checked out git branch.
+This script not only compiles Chromium but also the Tango native library called `tango_chromium` that handle the Tango SDK calls.
+Moreover, this script also installs the final APK on to a connected device and runs it, so it is convenient that you to connect the Tango device via USB before executing it.
+The project that will be built by default is the Chromium WebView project, the only one that has been modified to provide Tango/WebAR capabilities.
 ```
 ~/chromium/src/build_install_run.sh
 ```